Miami Hurricanes: Sports Hall of Fame

 The University of Miami Sports Hall of Fame is located next to the Hecht Athletic Center on campus.
-It houses many artifacts and memorabilia from the Hurricanes' athletic teams over the last 80 years.
-Each year, the Hall of Fame inducts former athletes who have been out of school at least 10 years, or coaches and administrators, in an annual banquet.
+It houses many artifacts and memorabilia from the Hurricanes' athletic teams over the last eight decades.
+The Hall of Fame inducts former athletes, coaches, and administrators annually at an annual banquet.
+To be eligible, former student athletes must have been out of the University of Miami for at least ten years.

 Since its inception in 1966, over 250 University of Miami athletes have been inducted in the Hall.

 Title IX

 The University of Miami is in compliance with Title IX.
 However, in the past, female athletes filed complaints with the federal government in the 1970s and 1980s alleging unequal funding and facilities for UM women's sports.
 Of the $46.8 million in annual University of Miami athletic expenditures, $23.9 million was spent on men's team, $9.8 million was spent on women's teams, and $13 million cannot be allocated based on gender.

 Miami has notable differences between the graduation rates of male and female student athletes.
 As of 2012, the university's graduation rates for student athletes was: 70% graduating within 4 years, 80% graduating within 5 years, and 82% graduating within 6 years.
 Male student athletes have a 57% graduation rate, and 67% of female student athletes graduate.

 Some critics of Miami's allocation of fiscal resources within the university's athletics department have blamed the decision to drop certain men's teams on Title IX compliance.